ctechfilmuniversity/project_ws2425_first_term/README.md

 2. Project documentation
     * You can refer to any content of part 1, you do not have to repeat yourself
     * Your work diary with temporary results and failure cases
-    * Explain which of the following catagories are part of your results and how so:
+    * Explain which of the following categories are part of your results and how so:
         * Creative / artistic development
         * Narrative development
         * Audio-visual design